zumoshi/BrowserSelect/README.md

 # Download

-you can download browser select here : [Browser select v1.3.1 (197KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.3.1/BrowserSelect.exe)
+you can download browser select here : [Browser select v1.3.2 (198KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.3.2/BrowserSelect.exe)

 # Changelog

+v1.3.2
+- bugfix to bring IE to foreground if it is already open

 v1.3.1
 - bugfix for Auto rule creation of domains with subdomains